tsatalos/tsatalos.github.com/2012-09-08-updating-google-spreadsheet-from-sql-db.markdown

   - vworker - very non-obvious interface - I posted the job eventually the job stayed hidden for another 8-9hrs (I was a new account...) - i closed the job after 20 hrs with no bids.
 [Here](http://www.vworker.com/RentACoder/misc/BidRequests/ShowBidRequest.asp?lngBidRequestId=1960405)  is that job post

-* By 4am I had received 4 applicants all practically new to odesk but with tests - and appearing python comfortable  (couldn't find the actual time they applied)
+* By 4am this morning I had received 4 applicants all practically new to odesk but with tests - and all appearing python comfortable  (couldn't find the actual time they applied)
 * By 8:30am (when I woke up) I hired three out of four applicants and closed the job.
+No interviewing just a quick look at what they told me in the message center - and how confident they looked about doing the job.
-* By 9:00 am I send the following message to all the hires - explaining them the rules and asking them to connect with me on skype
+* By 9:00 am I sent the following message to all the hires - explaining them the rules and asking them to connect with me on skype

 	Hi all and welcome,